These Gluten-Free Vegan Lemon Poppy Seed Muffins are moist and fluffy, fresh and tangy and healthy enough for breakfast!

-With summer just around the corner, I thought it was time to introduce everyone to a sweet treat that’s easy to make, and suitable for all sorts of summery occasions like:
+With summer just around the corner, I thought it was time to introduce a sweet treat that’s easy to make, and suitable for all sorts of summery occasions like:

 - alfresco breakfast